What Is Covered by a Life Insurance Policy?

 6. Death in a Foreign Country: If a policyholder dies while in a foreign country, the death benefit will usually still be paid out, provided that the policyholder's travel to that location did not violate any policy terms.

 Carefully review your policy documents or consult with your insurance provider to understand the specific terms and conditions of coverage.
-This ensures that you and your loved ones know what types of death your life insurance policy covers.
+This ensures that you and your loved ones know what types of death are covered by life insurance.

 Circumstances Where Life Insurance May Not Pay Out